mononoken/mononoken/README.md

 --->

 ## About Me
 Hi, I'm Ken!
-I was born in Dallas, Texas, now reside in Seattle, Washington, and I am a self-taught developer.
+I was born in Dallas, Texas, now reside in Seattle, Washington, and I am a full stack developer.
 I started off dabbling in Python while working as a Structural Engineer that specialized in steel connection design, stair design, and truss design.
 In 2021, I decided to commit to [The Odin Project](https://www.theodinproject.com) and learn full-stack web development.

+I am currently working on [Ruby Scribe](https://github.com/mononoken/ruby-scribe), a note-taking app designed for tabletop RPG players.

-I love being outside, hiking, rock climbing, running, reading, and tea.
+I love being outside, hiking, rock climbing, running, reading, board games, and tea.
 Feel free to follow or reach out.

 ## My Tech Stack